 Visualization and Visual Culture in Communication CMNS 325 (4)

 Investigates both theories and techniques of visualization design, visual culture, and visual communication.
 Themes covered in the course include: theories of visualization in relation to communication studies; methodologies for studying the interplay of technology, culture and media in visual studies and visual communication design; analysis of imaging conventions and innovations in the context of contemporary global communication; and visual communication in diverse cultural contexts.
 This is a laboratory-based course, requiring the completion of practical assignments that apply the ideas and theories presented in lectures and readings.
-Prerequisite: 60 units including two CMNS, IAT or FPA upper division courses, both with a minimum grade of C-.
+Prerequisite: 60 units including two CMNS, IAT or FPA upper division courses.
 Students with credit for CMNS 387 offered with subtitle "Visualization" may not take this course for further credit.
 Quantitative.